Schultz heckled, called profanity at event day after announcing possible 2020 bid

 Howard Schultz, the self-made billionaire and former CEO of Starbucks, was heckled Monday during an event at a New York City Barnes & Noble over fears that an independent run in 2020 would all but guarantee President Trump’s second term.

-Schultz, who grew up in subsidized housing in Canarsie, Brooklyn, and said in an interview that aired Sunday that he is "seriously considering running for president."
+Schultz, who grew up in subsidized housing in Canarsie, Brooklyn, said in an interview that aired Sunday that he is "seriously considering running for president."
 His life story is compelling and different from Trump's.
 Schultz said he had to "fight his way out" from his humble beginnings whereas Trump benefited from his father's real estate business and connections in New York.

 Many Democrats have been vocal about the dangers of a Schultz presidential run.
 One heckler in the audience on Monday summed up their concern, "Don't help elect Trump you egotistical billionaire a—hole," according to video that captured the exchange.